 To avoid this, use the camera’s self-timer feature.
 Almost all of them have this and it’s easy to use.
 Even better is to use a wireless remote, which is not available on all cameras, but is a great feature to have when shooting model railroad photos.

 When taking pictures of any diorama or model railroad scene, you will usually want the majority of the scene to be in focus, that is, you will want a large depth of field.
-As mentioned above, this can be achieved by using a high “f” setting on your camera, which narrows the aperture.
+This can be achieved by using a high “f” setting on your camera, which narrows the aperture.

 If you have the luxury of being able to set your camera and tripod up several feet away from the scene, this will allow a greater depth of field, as well.
 Make sure you use a very high quality setting on your camera so that you can crop your pictures in the computer and not lose much detail.
-When taking model railroad photos, use optical zoom only, never digital zoom.
+When taking model railroad photos, use optical zoom only, never digital zoom, which detracts from the quality of the photos.

 Proper photo composition will often mean the difference between a good picture and a great picture.